Quick answer

 Adobe Firefly

-Manual editors (the classics)
+Manual editors

-Aseprite — the one everyone recommends
+Aseprite — the industry standard

+Limits: No advanced palette tools, no layers, no scripting.
 See our detailed Piskel comparison →

-Pixilart — the social one
+Pixilart — the social platform

-GraphicsGale and Libresprite — the free alternatives
+GraphicsGale & Libresprite — free alternatives

 Side-by-side comparison